 '''

+atom_to_binary(Atom) -> binary()

+Types:

+Atom = atom()

+The same as atom_to_binary (Atom, utf8).

 atom_to_binary(Atom, Encoding) -> binary()

 Types:

 Atom = atom()

 Encoding = latin1 | unicode | utf8

 '''

 Returns a binary corresponding to the text representation of Atom.
 If Encoding is latin1, one byte exists for each character in the text representation.
 If Encoding is utf8 or unicode, the characters are encoded using UTF-8 where characters may require multiple bytes.